 As a gamer, you may be familiar with the adrenaline rush that comes from a well-executed strategy or a clutch play.
-But for many players of Counter-Strike 2 and Counter-Strike: Global Offensive (CS:GO), there’s another facet of the game that brings just as much excitement: trading.
+But for many players of Counter-Strike 2 and Counter-Strike 2 (CS2), there’s another facet of the game that brings just as much excitement: trading.
 The bustling economy of Counter-Strike skins has created a dynamic and intriguing marketplace where players can acquire, trade, and sell virtual items, ranging from common skins to exceedingly rare and valuable ones.

 Trading in Counter-Strike, however, can seem like a labyrinthine world for beginners.
 The multitude of item grades, wear levels, skin floats, patterns, and prices can easily be overwhelming.
 Even seasoned players may find themselves at a loss when navigating the intricacies of the game’s economy and trading system.